SuffixAutomata/scourge/README.md

 On the second prompt, enter the period, width, symmetry, and stator width.
 The stator width is **deducted** from the total width **on both sides**.

-On the third and fourth prompt, follow the given instructions, or adjust as desired.
+On the third prompt, follow the given instructions, or adjust as desired.

 After that, enter the 2*p rows, in ofind format, to begin the search with.